SEMO-GABD/SEMO-GABD.github.io/assignments/README.md

 content so you only need to complete one.
 Resources has links to places necessary to complete an assignment or to supporting information.
-The readings listed in the Notes and Assignments pages are the officially assigned readings that you *must* completed.
+The readings listed in the Notes and Assignments pages are the officially assigned readings that you *must* complete.

 **Note:** Click on blue links in PDF files to visit those web sites.